Not Enough Space to Install macOS Ventura? Here's the Fix

 How to Check Free Space on Mac

-Now that you know how much space you need to upgrade to macOS Ventura, let's see how much free space you have left.
+Now that you know how much space you need for the macOS Ventura upgrade, let's determine how much free space you have left.

 - Click the Apple menu, select About This Mac, and then click the Storage bar.

 - After a few seconds, you will see a colored storage bar.
-And the last white section is Available storage.
+The last white section is the Available storage.

 Do you have enough free storage space?
 If not, read on to learn how to clear space for macOS Ventura.

-In the following sections, we will show you how to fix not enough space to install macOS Ventura error.
+In the following sections, we will show you how to fix the "not enough space to install macOS Ventura" error.

 Optimize Mac Storage